Microk8s

 Note

-Another way to access the default token to be used for the dashboard access
+Another way to access the default token to be used for the dashboard access can be retrieved with:

-- Keep running the kubernetes-dashboad on Proxy to access it via web browser:
+Keep running the kubernetes-dashboad on Proxy to access it via web browser:

 Important

 This tells us the IP address of the Dashboard and the port.
 The values assigned to your Dashboard will differ.
-Please note the displayed PORT and also the TOKEN that are required to access the kubernetes-dashboard.
+Please note the displayed PORT and the TOKEN that are required to access the kubernetes-dashboard.
 Make sure, the exposed PORT is opened in Security Groups for the instance following this guide.

 This will show the token to login to the Dashbord shown on the url with NodePort.

-open a web browser on the same desktop you deployed Microk8s and point it to
+You'll need to wait a few minutes before the dashboard becomes available.
+If you open a web browser on the same desktop you deployed Microk8s and point it to

 https://<Floating-IP>:<PORT>